vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 - Checks for existing certificates in the folder that you specified in `--tls-cert-path`.
 - Since no existing `server-cert.pem` or `server-key.pem` certificates are present in the folder, `vic-machine` automatically generates them.
-- Finds the custom client certificate in the certificate folder, so does not generate a client certificate. **CHECK THIS**
+- Finds the custom client certificate in the certificate folder, so does not generate a client certificate.
 - Uses the CA that you provided to sign the automatically generated server certificate.

 After deployment, the Docker API for this VCH is accessible at https://dhcp-a-b-c.example.org:2376.